-Non-operating revenues (expenses) typically consist of income from investments, which declined approximately \$28,220 (27.1%) from 2009 due to the significant reduction in the Authority's average deposits attributable to the \$2,427,500 non-reciprocal payment to the Commonwealth (included within non-operating expenses on the accompanying 2010 financial statements), as well as a reduction in interest rates.
-Income from investments for 2009 declined approximately \$116,087 (52.7%) from 2008 due to the significant reduction in the Authority's average deposits attributable to the \$2,430,800 non-reciprocal payment to the Commonwealth, as well as a significant reduction in interest rates for fiscal year 2009.
+Non-operating revenues (expenses) typically consist of income from investments, which remained flat from 2011 to 2010 due to the consistent balances in the Authority's average investment balance, as well as a consistency in interest rates.
+Income from investments in 2010 declined approximately \$28,220 (27.1%) from 2009 due to the significant reduction in the Authority's average deposits attributable to the \$2,427,500 non-reciprocal payment to the Commonwealth (included within non-operating expenses on the accompanying 2010 financial statements), as well as a reduction in interest rates.

 During its 2008 Regular Session the General Assembly of the Commonwealth of Kentucky passed House Bill No. 406 which contained a provision that, notwithstanding KRS 441.605 to 441.695 for fiscal year ended June 30, 2010 and 2009, funds in the amount of \$2,427,500 and \$2,430,800, respectively shall be expended from the Kentucky Local Correctional Facilities Construction Authority for local correctional facility and operational support consistent with contractual covenants in accordance with bond indentures of the Authority.
-Accordingly, the statement of revenues, expenses, and changes in net assets for the year ended June 30, 2010 and 2009 include non-reciprocal payments to the Commonwealth in the amount of \$2,427,500 and \$2,430,800, respectively.
-During 2008 House Bill No. 380 authorized a non-reciprocal payment to the Commonwealth in the amount of \$1,500,000.
+Accordingly, the statement of revenues, expenses, and changes in net assets for the years ended June 30, 2010 and 2009 include non-reciprocal payments to the Commonwealth in the amount of \$2,427,500 and \$2,430,800, respectively.
+During its 2010 Special Session, the General Assembly of the Commonwealth of Kentucky passed House Bill No. 290 which contained a provision that, not-withstanding KRS 441.605 to 441.695 for fiscal year ends June 30, 2011 and 2012 funds in the amount \$2,427,500 each year.
+The Authority came to an agreement with the Office of State Budget Director to waive the payment to the Commonwealth of Kentucky for the year ended June 30, 2011 as a result of the decline in court cost receipts in recent years.